Rllyyy/repeatio/README.md

 ## Scripts

-These scripts are for developers only
+These scripts are only for developers.

 <details>
   <summary><b>Clone Repository</b></summary>